-KNTD 1800 - 3 UNITS
+KNTD 3400 - 6 UNITS

-ESSENTIALS OF MACHINE KNITTING
+FUNDAMENTALS OF MACHINE KNITTING

-Students are introduced to the process of machine knitting, including cast-on and off, basic stitches, gauge, and tension.
-Students build a foundation of knit structure by creating a variety of knit fabrics.
-Includes a three (3) hour lab.
+Students gain competency with machine knitting including cast-on and off, basic stitches, stitch gauge, and introductory shaping.
+Students build a foundation of knit structure by compiling a personal swatch library of knit fabrics.
+Includes a three (3) hour studio.

-STITCH, COLOR & SURFACE DESIGN
+STITCH & COLOR DESIGN

-Students study the principles and elements of color and design as they relate to stitch structure in knit fabrics and garments.
-In this studio course they utilize color predictive and trend resources to interpret seasonal palettes for a variety of markets into a variety of patterns, and unique stitches, thereby acquiring both an in-depth understanding of knit structure and surface design treatments as they apply to various markets.
-Prerequisite: KNTD 1800
+Continuing to build a swatch library and fabrication skills, the students focus on principles and elements of design as they relate to stitch structure in knit fabrics.
+In this studio course, students utilize color predictive and trend research to interpret seasonal palettes for a variety of markets.
+They design a variety of patterns and unique stitches, thereby acquiring both an in-depth understanding of knit structure and surface design.
+Prerequisite: KNTD 3400